Question: Use of Myers Briggs and other personality assessments in workplace

 As others have remarked, you're describing a pretty typical polarization in organizations.
 Finding common ground will be key.

 In addition to Rick's great comments and reading list, I see a wave of people realizing that trust-based selling is critical to having the kinds of strategic partnerships most high-tech companies yearn for, especially as they mature.
-So you have to be able to...Read more
+So you have to be able to deliver on...Read more

 Question: Smooth talked into a bad bonus package during the hiring process